The Short-Term Memory API

 )

-get_recent_messages() returns messages in reverse chronological order — the most recent first. search_messages() uses vector similarity on the embedding property of each Message node.
+get_conversation() returns the Conversation object with all linked messages in order. search_messages() uses vector similarity on the embedding property of each Message node.

-To understand what the library does, write the equivalent query manually:
+To understand the linked-list structure the library builds, write the equivalent query manually:

 cypher